droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 Console.ReadLine();
 ```

-In the code above, we read the file `importFile.txt` I added to the project with a `CopyToOutputDirectory` property set to always.
-Now that we have the file contents, we invoke the GPT model with a simple prompt asking it to split the file.
-After running the code, the output should look something like this:
+In this setup, `importFile.txt` should be included in the project with the `CopyToOutputDirectory` property set to `Always`, ensuring it’s always available at runtime.

+Upon running, the output will display each car listing structured uniformly:

 ```plaintext
 Car 1: